DESKTOP

 What happens during a paediatric sensory assessment?

-How is a sensory assessment different from a functional capacity assessment?
+How is a sensory assessment different from a Functional Capacity Assessment?

 Can a paediatric sensory assessment be funded through the NDIS?